The 60th Florida Regional

 A 3-Day Science Conference for 9 – 12th grade high school students, select middle school students, teachers and parents.

-Sponsored by the University of Florida Center for Precollegiate Education and Training (UF CPET), the National Science Teachers Association (NSTA), the Army Education Outreach Program (AEOP), and the U.S. Army, Navy, and Air Force research offices.
+Sponsored by the University of Florida Center for Precollegiate Education and Training (UF CPET), the National Science Teaching Association (NSTA), and the Department of Defense (DoD).

 • Search out talented youth and help them develop their interests and abilities in science.